mrdougal/padrino-talk/slide-3-using-sinatra.md

 ##"I"m going to use Sinatra on everything, i don't need rails…"

-Then I went to build a form - Sinatra doesn't have any
+Then I went to build a form - Sinatra doesn't have any tools for this
 <!-- obviously didn't far through my side-project -->